 - 2. Can I get a new trial?

-- 3. What are the grounds for a motion for a new trial in Colorado?
+- 3. What are the grounds for getting a new trial?

-- 8. Do I have to file a motion for a new trial if I am convicted in Colorado?
+- 8. Am I required to move for a new trial if I’m convicted?

-- 9. If I am an immigrant, will a motion for a new trial help me stay in the U.S.?
+- 9. If I am an immigrant, will a new trial help me stay in the U.S.?

 Also see our articles on motions for reconsideration in Colorado and post-conviction relief in Colorado.

-A motion for a new trial is when a defendant who is convicted at trial requests that the trial court hold a brand new trial.
-In this motion, the defendant explains why the original trial was so problematic it denied his/her right to a fair trial.
+A motion for a new trial is when you ask the trial court that convicted you to hold a brand new trial.
+In this motion, you explain why the original trial was so problematic it denied your right to a fair trial.
 In short, a motion for a new trial asks for a redo as if the original trial never happened.1

 Note that a motion for a new trial is very different from an appeal of a criminal conviction in Colorado.
-An appeal is when the defendant asks a higher court to review the trial and possibly remand it back to the district court level.
-Whereas a motion for a new trial is when the defendant asks the same court that conducted the trial to hold a new one.
+An appeal is when you ask a higher court to review your trial and possibly remand it back to the district court level.
+Whereas a motion for a new trial is when you ask the same court that conducted your trial to hold a new one.

 For example, a trial in Denver Criminal Court may be appealed to the Colorado Court of Appeals.
-But if a trial in Denver Criminal Court results in a guilty verdict, the defendant may file a motion for a new trial in the same Denver Criminal Court.
+Though if a trial in Denver Criminal Court results in a guilty verdict, you may file a motion for a new trial in the same Denver Criminal Court.

-Everyone who is convicted at trial in Colorado may file a motion for a new trial.
-In practice, trial judges rarely grant a defendant’s motion for a retrial.
+If you are convicted at trial in Colorado, you may file a motion for a new trial.
+In practice, trial judges rarely grant motions for a retrial.

-But if the defendant shows compelling grounds that he/she was denied a fair trial, the judge may agree to order a do-over.2
+Though if you show compelling grounds that you were denied a fair trial, the judge may agree to order a do-over.2

 Colorado courts may grant a new trial if “required in the interest of justice.”3 No trial is perfect, so a judge will not grant a new trial if only minor mistakes were made.
 Denver criminal defense attorney Michael Becker gives an example: